cristinavisentin/hackingdemo/README.md

 ```bash
 nc -lvp 6000
 ```
-is ran on Kali side.
+is run on Kali side.
 The machine creates a process listening on port 6000 for connection requests, this will be the server side of the TCP connection.
 Command options:
 - `-l` specifies the listen mode, for inbound connections;
 - `v` stands for "verbose", providing additional information about the session state;